Medically reviewed by Drugs.com. Last updated on July 6, 2020.

 Codeine: Somatostatin Analogs may decrease the metabolism of Codeine.
 The formation of two major codeine metabolites (morphine and norcodeine) may be impaired by somatostatin analogs.
 Monitor therapy

 CycloSPORINE (Systemic): Somatostatin Analogs may decrease the serum concentration of CycloSPORINE (Systemic).
-Consider therapy modification
+Monitor therapy

 Herbs (Hypoglycemic Properties): May enhance the hypoglycemic effect of Hypoglycemia-Associated Agents.
 Monitor therapy

 Hypoglycemia-Associated Agents: May enhance the hypoglycemic effect of other Hypoglycemia-Associated Agents.
 Monitor therapy

 Ivabradine: Bradycardia-Causing Agents may enhance the bradycardic effect of Ivabradine.
 Monitor therapy